We’re reader-supported; we may earn a commission from links in this article.

 Why Are My Lovebirds Biting Each Other’s Beaks?

 Lovebirds commonly bite each other’s beaks when they are arguing over food, toys, defending chicks, territorial spaces, and when they face rivalry with another lovebird of the same gender.
-Female lovebirds and peach-faced lovebirds tend to bite each other’s beaks more often and with more aggression.
+Female lovebirds and peach-faced lovebirds tend to bite each other’s beaks more often and aggressively.

 How Long Does It Take For Lovebirds To Bond With A Human?

-Lovebirds typically take about 6 months to a year to bond with a human.
+Lovebirds typically take about six months to a year to bond with a human.
 However, this duration can vary depending on the length and quality of time spent together in a favorable environment.

 Why Does My Bird Bite My Mouth?

 Birds like to bite human mouths and lips because of the following reasons: